-We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries and estimates.

-We performed a data analysis of high-risk journal entries (e.g., description) related to fraudulent reporting and evaluated key estimates and judgments for bias by the Fund's management, including retrospective reviews of prior years' estimate with respect to realized sales results on unit sales compared to the appraised value in prior year.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information.
+- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries and estimates. - We performed data analytics procedures to identify high-risk journal entries (e.g. description) related to fraudulent reporting and evaluated key estimates and judgments for bias by the Fund's management.
+Our procedures included retrospective reviews of prior years' estimate regarding the valuation of investment property, in which we compared realised sales results to the appraised values in prior year.
+Where we identified instances of high-risk journal entries or other risks through our data analytics procedures, we performed additional audit procedures to address each risk, including testing transactions based on source information.